carriking/paper/paper.md

 # Title
-Aging of biomass over africa
+Aircrat measurements of biomass over africa

 # author
 carri with an i